Web99-web/metaadvisor.eu/content/news/2026/04/10/trump-crypto-project-wlfi-own-token-defi.md

 ## Timing and additional questions

-Further attention is drawn to the fact that tens of millions of dollars were transferred to Coinbase Prime shortly before major political and geopolitical announcements related to Trump.
+Further attention is drawn to the fact that tens of millions of dollars were transferred to Coinbase Prime shortly before major political and geopolitical announcements related to Trump-linked developments.
 While the project denies any wrongdoing, this timing adds to speculation and calls for greater transparency.

-As Metaadvisor notes, situations like this do not automatically imply misconduct, but they clearly demonstrate how sensitive DeFi systems become when large capital flows, connected actors, and limited liquidity intersect.
+These situations do not automatically imply misconduct, but they clearly demonstrate how sensitive DeFi systems become when large capital flows, connected actors, and limited liquidity intersect.

 ## Conclusion